Cody-Chinn/Space-Traders-Automation-Intro/README.md

 ## Repo needs
 - [x] Description of how the folder structure works
 - [ ] Multiple prompts returning null?
+- [ ] Configurable planets in the loop and preflight
 - [x] Sleep function needs a home
 - [x] Better comments in existing user script
 - [x] Break up repeating functionalities?